Single-family zoning: Effects

-Property Value
+Property values

 Because this type of zoning reduces the amount of land available for new housing, it pushes development into poor, minority communities or to land beyond the borders of the city.
 Local public employees like teachers, firefighters, and police officers are often priced out of feasibly living in the communities they serve—even in municipalities that require these workers to do so.
-These cases are the most consistent exception to these policies that are “acceptable” to affluent residents.
+These cases are the most consistent exception to these policies that are "acceptable" to affluent residents.
 Housing developments in these areas designed to be affordable are frequently only granted an exception to zoning rules on the condition that they gave priority to those either living or working there.
 Even then, local concerns over affordability for existing town residents and public employees often fails to effect changes in zoning laws or the approval of new, denser, more-affordable developments due to local resistance.
 However, evidence suggests that larger, more heterogenous suburbs are more responsive to calls for change, likely due to an already-existing local population harmed by these policies.

 According to Andrew Whittemore, a professor of city and regional planning at the University of North Carolina-Chapel Hill, one effect stems from the belief that higher density housing in neighborhoods decreases housing values, and that one role of the government is to keep homeowner's house values high, and because cities have prioritized single-family homeowners above other groups, this has turned city planners into wealth managers when city planners should be concerned with using zoning to prevent harm.
 Sonia Hirt supports this, stating, "In the United States, private profit as a result of zoning ordinances that preserved and enhanced 'investment values' was not only fully expected, it was a major zoning goal."

 This effect is furthered by the unique reliance of Americans on homeownership and the value of such properties in securing a long-term, stable quality of life according to Monica Prasad, a professor of sociology at Northwestern University.
-She says that homeownership is a “lynchpin for the long-term distribution of resources,” working in many ways as a replacement for the welfare state.
+She says that homeownership is a "lynchpin for the long-term distribution of resources," working in many ways as a replacement for the welfare state.
 The monetary value of the home is key not only for its own sake, but also for the quality of the education it provides access to.
 Additionally, home equity credit lines have become a key way for Americans to bear the cost of crises, like covering medical debt.
 Given the far reaching impacts of home value, this creates a natural incentive for homeowners and the government that likely influences policies seeking to protect property values to be as widely implemented and defended across the country as they are.